schalkneethling/150days-of-html/content/book/day015/_index.md

+---
+title: Chapter 15 | The body element
+keywords: html, html standard, how-to, learn html
+description: In this chapter we are stepping out of the head and into the body of the document by looking at the body element.
+menu:
+  book:
+    weight: 15
+---

-# Day 15
+# Chapter 15 | The `body` element

-Welcome to Day 15!

-Today we are stepping out of the `head` and into the `body` of the document by looking at the `body` element.
+In this chapter we are stepping out of the `head` and into the `body` of the document by looking at the `body` element.
 The `body` element represents the main content, the visual and interactive elements of our document, and has the implicit ARIA(Accessible Rich Internet Applications) role of `document` assigned.
 Almost everything we will look at from here on out will have a visual representation in the browser and will be the elements we use to construct the user interfaces our users will interact with.

 The `body` element itself can contain [all of the global attributes](https://html.spec.whatwg.org/#global-attributes) available to most HTML elements but, it also has a number of event handler attributes that are unique in how they are processed during event bubbling and capture.
 While it is best practice to register event handlers on elements via `addEventListener` inside of JavaScript, the unique characteristics of these event handler attributes warrant a short discussion.